TraCR-National-UTC/TraCR-RAG/README.md

 If you see something like `Python 3.11.5`, you’re good to go.

 - **pip**
-  pip is Python’s package manager
+  pip is Python’s package manager.
   It comes with Python by default and is used to install the extra libraries the project needs.

 - **virtualenv (or venv)**
-  This is where we install only the tools needed for this project, so they don’t interfere with other things on any computer.
+  This is where we install only the tools needed for this project, so they don’t interfere with other softwares or projects on any computer.

 - **Git**
   Git helps to download (or “clone”) the project from GitHub.